Leamsi9/ismaelvelasco.dev/clfmhzqop000509ld3a5p7yuc.md

 This is still preferable, minerals and metals, unlike fossil fuels, allowing for recycling and substitution, reducing overall emissions and improving energy resilience.
 But it is not a magic formula that spares us from the need to reduce our energy consumption.
 This means that running computing on renewables does not render its energy voraciousness moot, even in an all-renewable utopia.

-## Conclusion: Transferring Bitcoin's Green Innovations to Wider Green Computing
+## Conclusion: transferring Bitcoin's Proof of Concept to wider green computing

 There is so much to learn from some of the applications Bitcoin has pioneered at scale in the area of renewable energy, grid demand management and stranded energy distributed computing.
 Bitcoin's absolute social utility is debatable, as I discussed in a previous post.
 But its relative social utility is clearer: there are surely many more socially beneficial applications of computing, and the models of greener distributed computing pioneered by Bitcoin could be harnessed for such applications too.